Luminoid/blog/source/_posts/React-Docs-Key-Point.md

   const numbers = props.numbers;
   const listItems = numbers.map((number) =>
     // Key should be specified inside the array
-    // Keys serve as a hint to React but they don’t get passed to your components.
     <ListItem key={number.toString()}
               value={number} />
   );